-Intellectual Circles in Byzantium in the 10th century
+Intellectual Circles in Byzantium in the Tenth Century

-Thanks to the wonderful resources of Dumbarton Oaks, I completed the bibliographical material I had started to gather before my arrival, in particular about the intellectual circles in Byzantium in the 10th century, and the epistolary documents.
+Thanks to the wonderful resources of Dumbarton Oaks, I completed the bibliographical materials I had started to gather before my arrival, in particular about the intellectual circles in Byzantium in the tenth century and the epistolary documents.

-I precisely described the features of the hands which copied Aristotle's manuscript, the Parisinus 1853, and the Venetus A of Homer; I gathered the codicological characteristics of these manuscripts in order to show their relationship with some other manuscripts which were probably copied by the same team of scribes.
+I precisely described the features of the hands that copied Aristotle's manuscript, the Parisinus 1853, and the Venetus A of Homer.
+I gathered the codicological characteristics of these manuscripts in order to show their relationship with some other manuscripts that were probably copied by the same team of scribes.
 I also analyzed the work of textual criticism made on the text by the main scribe of each manuscript.